PolMine/RcppCWB/cran-comments.md

 ## General remarks

-This is a maintenance release to address errors reported by CRAN Fedora machines.
+This is the second submission of a maintenance release to address errors reported by CRAN Fedora machines.
 Brian Ripley sent me a respective alert and asked me to fix the issues by June 25.
+Another unexpected issue that occurred with bashisms in the configure and cleanup scripts prevented meeting this deadline and the package has been temporarily removed from CRAN.
+I would hope very much that it will be available soon agin.

-This version of RcppCWB solves the issues:
+This version of RcppCWB solves any issues I am aware of:

 - It is now possible to compile everything using clang.
 The setting of CC in the Makeconf file or ~/.R/Makevars as returned by `R CMD config CC` is used throughout.

 - The "multiple definition" errors newly thrown by GCC 10 are addressed by setting the '-fcommon' flag as a compiler option.
 In a future RcppCWB version I will adjust the the C code such that the root cause is addressed (adjustments of includes etc.).
 For the time being I think the solution is appropriate as I do not see any risk that conflicting symbol definitions might occurr.
 (The issue results from the multiple inclusion of the same header files by other header files further down the hierarchy.)

+- All bashisms are removed from the scripts configure and cleanup.

 ## Test environments